Kovah/Docker-Stack/README.md

 * Make a copy of the `.env.example` file and name it `.env`, or copy the needed values to your existing .env file.
 Laravel users do not have to copy anything.
 * Make sure the current configuration matches your project setup.
 CMS like Wordpress or Drupal need additinal configuration.
 * Replace `project` with your own project name in the `docker-compose.yml` file.
-* Run `docker-compose up -d`
+* Run `docker-compose up -d`.

 Docker will then download all images and start them up.
-By default Port 80 on your host machine is bound to nginx so you should be able to access your app by opening `http://localhost` in your browser.
+By default, port 80 on your host machine is bound to nginx, so you should be able to access your app by opening `http://localhost` in your browser.

 ---